Can Utility Bills In Collections Hurt Your Credit Score?

 The company you originally owed gets something out of the deal.
 The collections agency gets the potential for a large profit if it can make you pay.

-Potential Damage to Your Credit
+How Utilities Can Damage Your Credit

 Having an account in collections will have a negative effect on your credit score.